 - Optimal nutrition can be provided using a range of macronutrient profiles.
 When we consider the insulin load, nutrients and protein quality, the highest scoring dietary approaches use between 50 to 80% fat, 13 to 34% protein and 7 to 16% carbohydrates.
 Within this window, we can then refine the diet based on the goals of the individual whether they be weight loss, blood sugar control/ketosis or athletic performance.

 When my wife was diagnosed with type 1 diabetes at ten she was advised to eat at least 130g of carbohydrates with every meal.
 The insulin dose was kept fixed to cover this amount of carbohydrates.
 Then if she went low she had to eat more carbs to raise her blood sugars.

 Welcome to the everyday blood sugar roller coaster that takes over your life as a diabetic!

-It wasn’t till after we got married and started thinking about having kids that we were able to find doctor with an interest in diabetes who told her that she could tailor her insulin dose to what she wanted to eat (i.e. carb counting).
-Though the advice was that diabetics shouldn’t have to deprive themselves of anything they wanted, and that they should eat like everyone else, a diet full of “healthy whole grains”.
+It wasn’t until after we got married and started thinking about having kids that we were able to find a doctor with an interest in diabetes who told her that she could tailor her insulin dose to what she wanted to eat (i.e. carb counting).
+Though the advice was that diabetics shouldn’t have to deprive themselves of anything they wanted and that they should eat like everyone else, a diet full of “healthy whole grains”.